Grey: Eighteenth and nineteenth centuries

-Grey became a highly fashionable color in the 18th century, both for women's dresses and for men's waistcoats and coats.
-It looked particularly luminous coloring the silk and satin fabrics worn by the nobility and wealthy.
+Grey became a highly fashionable colour in the 18th century, both for women's dresses and for men's waistcoats and coats.
+It looked particularly luminous colouring the silk and satin fabrics worn by the nobility and wealthy.

 Women's fashion in the 19th century was dominated by Paris, while men's fashion was set by London.
-The grey business suit appeared in the mid-19th century in London; light grey in summer, dark grey in winter; replacing the more colorful palette of men's clothing early in the century.
+The grey business suit appeared in the mid-19th century in London; light grey in summer, dark grey in winter; replacing the more colourful palette of men's clothing early in the century.

 The clothing of women working in the factories and workshops of Paris in the 19th century was usually grey.
 This gave them the name of grisettes.
 "Gris" or grey also meant drunk, and the name "grisette" was also given to the lower class of Parisian prostitutes.

-Grey also became a common color for military uniforms; in an age of rifles with longer range, soldiers in grey were less visible as targets than those in blue or red.
-Grey was the color of the uniforms of the Confederate Army during the American Civil War, and of the Prussian Army for active service wear from 1910 onwards.
+Grey also became a common colour for military uniforms; in an age of rifles with longer range, soldiers in grey were less visible as targets than those in blue or red.
+Grey was the colour of the uniforms of the Confederate Army during the American Civil War, and of the Prussian Army for active service wear from 1910 onwards.

 Several artists of the mid-19th century used tones of grey to create memorable paintings; Jean-Baptiste-Camille Corot used tones of green-grey and blue grey to give harmony to his landscapes, and James McNeill Whistler created a special grey for the background of the portrait of his mother, and for his own self-portrait.

 Whistler's arrangement of tones of grey had an effect on the world of music, on the French composer Claude Debussy.
-In 1894, Debussy wrote to violinist Eugène Ysaÿe describing his Nocturnes as "an experiment in the combinations that can be obtained from one color – what a study in grey would be in painting".
+In 1894, Debussy wrote to violinist Eugène Ysaÿe describing his Nocturnes as "an experiment in the combinations that can be obtained from one colour – what a study in grey would be in painting".

 Twentieth and twenty-first centuries

-In the late 1930s, grey became a symbol of industrialization and war.
-It was the dominant color of Pablo Picasso's celebrated painting about the horrors of the Spanish Civil War, Guernica.
+In the late 1930s, grey became a symbol of industrialisation and war.
+It was the dominant colour of Pablo Picasso's celebrated painting about the horrors of the Spanish Civil War, Guernica.

-After the war, the grey business suit became a metaphor for uniformity of thought, popularized in such books as The Man in the Gray Flannel Suit (1955), which became a successful film in 1956.
+After the war, the grey business suit became a metaphor for uniformity of thought, popularised in such books as The Man in the Gray Flannel Suit (1955), which became a successful film in 1956.